Using Astrometry to Break Degeneracies in Stellar Surface Mapping: ASTROPHYSICAL IMPLICATIONS

 \subsection{Reconstruction examples}

-In this section, we perform example surface inversions with simulated astrometric data.
-We simulate surfaces with a single starspot, generated with Starry \citep{Luger_2019}, with the mean flux set to zero by the $l=m=0$ spherical coefficient.
+In this section, we perform example surface inversions with simulated surfaces, astrometry and photometry data.
+We present two representative reconstructions in the main text, alongside a supplementary gallery spanning spot sizes of $5-25\% R_\star$, inclinations and multiple SNR levels, available as an online figure set (Figure \ref{fig: recon}).
+For the reconstructions shown here, we simulate surfaces with a single starspot, generated with Starry \citep{Luger_2019}, with the mean flux set to zero by the $l=m=0$ spherical coefficient.
 In Figure \ref{fig: starspot_coeff}, the spherical harmonic coefficients for starspots of varying radii are visualized.
 Larger starspots have compact spherical harmonic representations, whereas smaller starspots have many non-zero coefficients.
 This behaviour is also observed in Fourier transforms \citep{fourier_space}.
-We simulate the astrometric and photometric signals for two surfaces with different starpot latitudes, sizes, and stellar inclinations.
-The first has an $8 \% R_\star$ sized starspot at a latitude of $35^\circ$, the second surface has a larger $30 \% R_\star$ starspot akin to that found on TOI-3884, at a latitude of $50^\circ$.
-To each of these surfaces, we add a randomly simulated GMRF surface.
-TOI-3884 is an M-dwarf at 43 pc with a large near-polar starspot that was detected through repeated transit crossings of TOI-3884b in TESS light curves \citep{toi3884, tamburo}.
+We simulate the astrometric and photometric signals for two surfaces with different starspot latitudes, sizes, and stellar inclinations.
+Each surface contains a single starspot, and to each we add a small randomly generated GMRF component to emulate variation from smaller active regions.
+The first surface has an $8 \% R_\star$ starspot at a latitude of $35^\circ$.
+The second has a larger $30 \% R_\star$ starspot at a latitude of $50^\circ$, motivated by TOI-3884, an M-dwarf at 43 pc with a large near-polar starspot that was detected through repeated transit crossings of TOI-3884b in TESS light curves \citep{toi3884, tamburo}.
 Transit crossings of starspots can help constrain their latitudinal positions \citep{Sagynbayeva_2025}.
-The transiting planet TOI-3884b has a 4.5 day orbital period with an estimated mass of 32 $M_\oplus$ from RV measurements \citep{Libby-Roberts_2023}.
-The astrometric signature of TOI-3884b is of the order $\alpha \sim 0.3 \mu$as as the star is at a distance of 43.34 pc.
-At this near polar latitude, the peak-to-peak jitter due to the sparspot is approximately $\sim 0.3 \mu as$.
-While this system is below Gaia's sensitivity, it serves as an example of a known system in which star-spot-induced astrometric jitter would be a potential source of error in measuring planet mass.
+The astrometric jitter is of the order $\alpha \sim 0.3 \mu$as, below Gaia's sensitivity, as the star is at a distance of 43.34 pc and the spot is at a near-polar latitude.